Game-Changing Neck Protection for Game-Changing Athletes

-Protect Athletes with Premium Football Gear for Injury Prevention
+Protect Football Athletes with Premium American Football Neck Protection for Injury Prevention

-L.E.X.BRACE offers specialized braces for football players to help prevent injuries, including a neck brace for added protection and support during play.
+L.E.X.BRACE offers American football neck protection and specialized neck braces for football players to help prevent injuries during plays.
 The risk of head injury in contact and high-speed sports has been considerably reduced with modern helmets.
 Unfortunately, the forces applied to the neck and brain stem due to hits, crashes, and falls increase when a helmet is worn.

-The L.E.X.BRACE (Low Energy eXchange brace), a patented sports neck brace, has been designed to absorb and divert energy away from the neck to the shoulder.
-It does not attach to the helmet or shoulder pads.
+The L.E.X.BRACE (Low Energy eXchange brace), a patented high-impact football neck brace, has been designed to absorb and divert energy away from the neck to the shoulder.
+As one of the most advanced neck braces for football players, it does not attach to the helmet or shoulder pads.
 As opposed to other available braces, it will absorb energy in all directions, in particular, the most serious being axial loading and flexion.

 The L.E.X.BRACE has been successfully field-tested for 15 years at the high school level.
 Initial biomechanical testing indicates superior protection by the L.E.X.BRACE compared to a cervical “roll” or “cowboy” collar.
 Dr. Hartunian, the inventor, is an orthopedic surgeon and sports medicine specialist who has been in practice for over 40 years.